 SHOP THE SAMSONITE FREEFORM COLLECTION

-Perfect for any type of traveler, this Samsonite suitcase earns our top spot for its high-quality design and wide assortment of sizes, including a two-piece set and a large spinner for lengthier trips as well as the carry-on size pictured above.
+WHY WE LOVE IT: This Samsonite suitcase earns our top spot for its high-quality design and wide assortment of sizes, including a two-piece set and a large spinner for lengthy trips, as well as the carry-on size pictured above.
 Our pros appreciate that it’s offered in several colors so you can choose what suits your style.

 What we like most is its lightweight, easy-to-maneuver design that makes it a breeze to navigate in crowded train stations and airports.
 At under $200, it offers great value and is more affordable than polycarbonate luggage, although our pros note that the polypropylene material it’s made of won’t be as scratch-resistant.

-Testers loved the suitcase’s smooth wheels, though did mention that the handle felt a bit cheap and flimsy.
+WHAT TESTERS SAY: Testers loved the suitcase’s smooth wheels, though they did mention that the handle felt a bit cheap and flimsy.
 Others loved how easy it is to pick up and found the size ideal, calling the suitcase their new “favorite.”

 Dimensions23' x 15" x 10"